Anbang's Starwood retreat is setback for China's M&A campaign

 Marriott, however, raised its bid on March 21, and Starwood responded with a new $82.75 bid disclosed on March 28.
 Anbang was expected to firm up that offer in order for Starwood to deem it superior.

 Anbang said on Thursday that it withdrew its offer due to “market considerations”, without elaborating.
-One of Anbang’s private equity partners, Primavera Capital Ltd chairman Fred Hu, said Anbang walked away to avoid a protracted bidding war, even though Marriott had not disclosed a higher offer.
+One of Anbang’s private equity partners, Primavera chairman Hu, said Anbang walked away to avoid a protracted bidding war, even though Marriott had not disclosed a higher offer.

 “We have little independent insight into what happened, but based on what Starwood has told us, Anbang did not deliver the same kinds of undertakings or arrangements that would have allowed the Starwood board to conclude that they were credible at $82.75,” Marriott Chief Executive Arne Sorenson told investors and analysts on a conference call.